Vance County License Hearing Guide

 What It Is

-The ALR hearing is a separate administrative proceeding from your criminal DUI case.
-Its sole purpose is to determine whether the DMV was justified in suspending your driver's license.
+The ALR hearing is a separate proceeding from your criminal DUI case.
+It is conducted by the NCDMV and focuses solely on whether the administrative suspension of your driver's license is warranted.

-- Decide if License Suspension is Warranted: The hearing officer will review the evidence presented to determine if there was probable cause for the DUI arrest and whether your BAC was over the legal limit (or if you refused testing).
+- Decide if License Suspension is Warranted: The hearing officer will review the evidence and determine whether there was probable cause for your arrest and whether your BAC was above the legal limit (if you took the test) or whether you refused to submit to testing.

 How to Prepare